facebook

 You’re not wrong.
 But the Chase Ink Business Unlimited® Credit Card is a bit of an outlier in this space, and its current elevated introductory offer is pretty spectacular, making it a strong contender for your wallet.

-For a limited time, Chase is offering new applicants $900 in cash back after spending $6,000 within three months of opening an account.
-But, a quirk unique to this family of cards means that cash bonus can be converted into 90,000 Ultimate Rewards points—worth well over $1,500 by transferring to some of Chase’s outstanding travel partners, like United, Marriott, Air Canada and more.
+Currently, this card is offering new applicants $900 in cash back after spending $6,000 within three months of opening an account.
+But, a quirk unique to this family of cards means that cash bonus can be converted into 90,000 Ultimate Rewards points, worth well over $1,500 by transferring to some of Chase’s outstanding travel partners, like United, Marriott, Air Canada, and more.

 And don’t worry, even if you don’t think you’re a small business owner, you may very well qualify for this card.